Available in VPC

 Transaction isolation: TRANSACTION_REPEATABLE_READ

-1. Connect to Zeppelin, click the account name at the upper right corner of the page, and then click the Interpreter menu.
+Access Zeppelin, click the account name in the top right of the interface, and then click the interpreter menu.

-3. Add the configuration to hive url properties, as shown below, by referring to JDBC connection string Example.
+Add the settings in hive url Properties as follows by referring to Connection String > JDBC connection string Example in the app details.

-Users can use a web browser to access the shell (/bin/bash) from an HS2 app container.
-You can check the status of the container easily by accessing the shell, and perform writing tasks within the shell such as modifying configuration file or downloading files.
+You can access the shell (/bin/bash) through the web browser in the HS2 app container.
+You can access the shell to easily view the container's status and perform writing tasks such as changing the configuration file or downloading files in the shell.

-• User name: Enter the account name of the user who launched the HS2 app.
+- Username: Enter the account name of the user who has run the HS2 app.

-• For security, only the cluster operator and the app owner account who has the HS2 app open can access the shell.
-For example, user "bar" can't log in to the shell of the HS2 app opened by user "foo".
+- For security reasons, access to the shell is restricted to the app owner who created the HS2 app and the cluster operator.
+For example, user "bar" cannot log in to the shell of an HS2 app created by user "foo."

 Cautions for using Hive